 People talk too much.
 They in are pretty much the same, you ask too many questions.
-Some do both for the exercise, and if body is always askin me if I'm you don't feel like either one tothrough plowin yet, and as far day you can put if off till toas I'm concerned it's a personal morrow and that's your business, question, like how much money at least that's the way I look at you got in the bank, and from farmin and I supospe it's the now on me and Eisenhower are way Eisenhower looks at golfin. give two-day service on radio with him not tellin his golf Presidency that way, but that's or television set repairing.
-Let score and me not tellin the stat- the advantage of livin out here
+Some- do both for the exercise, and if Texas.
+John Crawford.
+23-tfc body is always askin me if I'm you don't feel like either one tothrough plowin yet, and as far day you can put if off till toas I'm concerned it's a personal morrow and that's your business, question, like how much money at least that's the way I look at you got in the bank, and from farmin and I supospe it's the now on me and Eisenhower are way Eisenhower looks at golfin.
+PROMPT SERVICE-We can gonna follow the same pattern, I don't think he looks at the give two-day service on radio with him not tellin his golf Presidency that way, but that's or television set repairing.
+Let score and me not tellin the stat- the advantage of livin out here not only domestic problems but FOR SALE-Lankard and D. P. L. delinted and treated cottonlems, Republican problems, Demseed.
+First year blue tag seed. ocratic problems, tax problems, 90% germination test.
+J. L. Stodghill.

-Another question I don't go House. for is, how much cotton you got Out here, about all the prob-ADDING MACHINE PAPER planted this year?
+Another question I don't go House. for is, how much cotton you got ADDING MACHINE PAPER planted this year?
 I got the lems I got are domestic probnow in stock 20c cents roll same amount of cotton planted lems, but every mornin when standard size, 25/32 in.)
 Mun- in 1939, and it's still in the Eisenhower wakes up he's got